Anri-Lombard/makemore/ReadMe.md

 ## Part 4: Becomming a Backprop Ninja
 * Instead of moving on to RNN's, Andrej wants to stay on backpropagation for a bit longer.
 He explained why in his medium blog post [Yes you should understand backprop](https://karpathy.medium.com/yes-you-should-understand-backprop-e2f06eab496b).
+* To test understanding, Andrej added exercises to complete in this notebook.
+  * I could barely do it by myself, and found it very unintuitive at first.
 * __In progress...__

 # References